Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 #### Linear Composite Encoders (not supported before firmware 3.5)

 If you are using a linear composite encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T1), then from the table above, manoeuvre 2 and manoeuvre 1 are required just once.
-Perform manoeuvre 2 (magnetic encoder calbration) first.
+Perform manoeuvre 2 (magnetic encoder calibration) first.

 ### Running Quadrature Shaft Encoder Calibration at Power On